thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 Since crash leaves our data in inconsistent state, `order-service` will have to explicitly **reconcile**/**compensate** for these failures at the application level by fetching the latest status of the order from `inventory-service` for abandoned orders.
 This is why its called `Compensating Transaction`

-Compensation guarantees order status to be consistent with the business rules **EVENTUALLY**, not not immediately
+Compensation guarantees order status to be consistent with the business rules **EVENTUALLY**, but not immediately

 Depending on how soon we want this reconciliation, we can implement reconciliation in the following three stages